AlexandreKnot/nog-cms/content/post/originação-de-crédito.md

   segmentate, calculate the affordable payment and grant the most appropriate credit product, at the right amount and at the right price for the customer profile.
+'pt:text': >-
-'pt:text': "Na \"hora da verdade\", no momento em que o cliente bate à sua porta com uma necessidade, você deseja poder atendê-lo rapidamente e, para isso, precisa obter grande quantidade de informações sobre este cliente para poder mensurar adequadamente o seu risco e fazer uma oferta de crédito compatível.\n\nO NOGORD.IO permite maior agilidade na integração com diversos bureaux de dados (como Serasa, Boa Vista e Banco Central) e permite, através de funções matemáticas ou estatísticas (dentre outras), o cálculo de score, de valores de limite (para cada produto, se necessário), taxa de juros, percentual de entrada (no caso de financiamento de um bem), tudo isso de forma personalizada e com fácil integração aos sistemas core.
-Veja o que é possível fazer através de regras de decisão:\r\n\n* Fazer o _onboarding _do cliente, verificando nos bureaux, a veracidade dos dados fornecidos\n* Criar uma política de anti-fraude\n* Calcular o _credit score_\n* Desenhar políticas de crédito (visão produto ou visão cliente)\n* Montar estratégias campeã e desafiantes (testes A/B)\n* Calcular a melhor oferta, definindo o valor de parcela e prazo que atendam às necessidades do cliente\n* Estabelecer a taxa mais adequada, específica para aquela operação\n* ... e muito mais!\r\n\nSolicite uma demonstração e descubra todo o potencial de uma ferramenta que está transformando o método de trabalho das equipes de TI e de negócio!"
+  Na "hora da verdade", no momento em que o cliente bate à sua porta com uma necessidade, você deseja poder atendê-lo rapidamente e, para isso, precisa obter grande quantidade de informações sobre este cliente para poder mensurar adequadamente o seu risco e fazer uma oferta de crédito compatível.

+  O NOGORD.IO permite maior agilidade na integração com diversos bureaux de dados (como Serasa, Boa Vista e Banco Central) e permite, através de funções matemáticas ou estatísticas (dentre outras), o cálculo de score, de valores de limite (para cada produto, se necessário), taxa de juros, percentual de entrada (no caso de financiamento de um bem), tudo isso de forma personalizada e com fácil integração aos sistemas _core_.
+Veja o que é possível fazer através de regras de decisão:

-'en:text': Write here
+  * Fazer o _onboarding_ do cliente, verificando nos bureaux, a veracidade dos dados fornecidos

+  * Criar uma política de anti-fraude

+  * Calcular o _credit score_

+  * Desenhar políticas de crédito (visão produto ou visão cliente)

+  * Montar estratégias campeã e desafiantes (testes A/B)

+  * Calcular a melhor oferta, definindo o valor de parcela e prazo que atendam às necessidades do cliente

+  * Estabelecer a taxa mais adequada, específica para aquela operação

+  * ... e muito mais!

+  Solicite uma demonstração e descubra todo o potencial de uma ferramenta que está transformando o método de trabalho das equipes de TI e de negócio!
+'en:text': "In the \"moment of truth\", when the customer knocks on your door with a need, you want to be able to serve him quickly, so you need to access several sources of information about this client in order to be able to properly measure your risk and make a proper credit offer.\r\n\nNOGORD.IO allows greater agility in the integration with several data bureaus and allows, through mathematical or statistical functions (among others), calculate credit limits ​​(for each product, if necessary), interest rate, down payment (in case of financing an asset), in a personalized way and with easy integration to core systems.
+Some examples of what you can do using decision rules:\r\n\n* \rDo the client's onboarding, checking on the bureaux, the veracity of the data provided\r\n* Create an anti-fraud policy\r\n* \rCalculate the credit score\r\n* Design credit policies (product-centric or customer-centric)\r\n* \rBuild champion and challenging strategies (A / B tests)\r\n* Calculate the best offer by setting the installment amount and term that meet customer needs\r\n* \rEstablish the most appropriate rate, specific to that operation\n* ... and much more!\n\nRequest a demo and discover the full potential of a tool that is transforming the way IT and business teams work together!"
 ---